 A soldier in MOS 56M should be able to type at least 20 words per minute and have a valid driver's license.

-Similar Civilian Occupations to MOS 56M
+Similar Civilian Occupations

-But you'll be well on your way after your Army training.
+The obvious career path is becoming a member of the clergy, which will require additional study and certification, but you'll be well on your way after your Army training.
 You'll also be qualified to pursue work as a counselor or psychologist, after completing the required licenses and any additional training.